 6. What health, advertising, and marketing claims may be made for OTC products?

 Ukrainian legislation does not establish any special health, advertising, and marketing claims for OTC products.
-Such requirements are uniform for all medicinal products, as specified earlier in this chapter.
+Such requirements are uniform for all medicinal products, as specified in question 3 of this chapter.

 7. Can OTC products be marketed or advertised directly to the public?

-Only non-prescription medicines allowed for use in Ukraine and not included in the special list of medicines prohibited from advertising may be advertised directly to the general public in Ukraine subject to requirements and restrictions as described in the Marketing, Manufacturing, Packaging and Labeling, Advertising Overview.
+Only non-prescription medicines allowed for use in Ukraine and not included in the special list of medicines prohibited from advertising may be advertised directly to the general public in Ukraine subject to requirements and restrictions as described in question 3 of this chapter and question 17 Marketing, Manufacturing, Packaging and Labeling, Advertising Overview.

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?